oSeanChen/oSeanChen/README.md

 # Welcome to my github.
 ### Java developer
-### Skills: Java / SpringBoot / Kotlin / html / CSS / JS / vue.js
+### Skills: Java / SpringBoot / html / CSS / JS / vue.js

 ### Keep learing from the programing process and recording to Blogs.